Alita: Battle Angel: Pre-production

 With James Cameron as potential director, the film was to be produced with the same mix of live-action and computer-generated imagery that Cameron used in Avatar.
 Specifically, Cameron intended to render the main character, Alita, completely in CGI.
-Cameron had stated that he would make use of technologies developed for Avatar to produce the film, such as the Fusion Camera System, facial performance capture, and the Simulcam.
+Cameron had stated that he would make use of technologies developed for Avatar to produce the film, such as the Fusion Camera System, Facial motion capture, and the Simulcam.
 In May 2006, Variety reported that Cameron had spent the past ten months developing technology to produce the film.

 In October 2018, Mark Goerner, a digital artist who had worked on the film for a year and a half, commented that pre-production work on the film was mostly finished.
 In a February 2019 interview, Cameron revealed that he set the floating city of Zalem in Panama, specifically Panama City.
 He explained that the city Zalem is not floating, but hanging from a space elevator, which would only work physically near the equator.
 As a result of the new location, Iron City was designed with Spanish signage and Latin American architecture.